TrustLLMeu/trustllm-envs/llm-foundry-env/README.md

-# TrustLLM llm-foundry environment
+# TrustLLM LLM Foundry environment

-The container-based environment on using llm-foundry, with example scripts for JSC systems.
+The container-based environment on using LLM Foundry, with example scripts for JSC systems.

 ## Usage